sohail979/KNote/Auth.md

 9. Register the user in **Stripe**  in **KittycashStripeCustomers** for future subscriptions and payments.
 10. Handle referral logic (if not admin):
    - Checks if this user was invited by someone (referred by).
-   - Look in KittycashProfileInvitees to see if this invite already exists.
+   - Look in **KittycashProfileInvitees** to see if this invite already exists.
-   - Link the invitee to the referrer by creating a direct message group.
+   - Link the invitee to the referrer by creating a direct message group in **KittycashDirectMessageGroup**
    - Update the referrer’s records.

 11. Send confirmation notifications: